SHUR1K-N/MeetNinja-Google-Meet-Bot/README.md

 # MeetNinja: The Google Meet Bot

 ## Description
 A super dope tool that attends your Google Meet(s) for you.
 Flawlessly handles multiple Meet sessions, breaks, and scheduling while *you* embrace sweet, sweet slumber!
-MeetNinja is also equipped with clear & concise activity logging (verbose), along with timestamps of the joining & ending times for each Meet session (to assure you—upon your return—that your Meets were *indeed* successfully attended).
+MeetNinja also disables your Meet camera & microphone, and is equipped with clear & concise activity logging (verbose), along with timestamps of the joining & ending times for each Meet session (to assure you—upon your return—that your Meets were *indeed* successfully attended).

 This project was created in Python, for the fellow comrades and homies.